 - project activities that are directed toward members of, and support the vitality of, an official language minority community

 - an employer who intends to hire priority students (students with disabilities, Aboriginal students, and students who are members of visible minority groups)

 In order to be eligible for funding, student hires must meet the following terms:

-- legally entitled to work in Canada; and
+- legally entitled to work in Canada in accordance with relevant provincial legislation and regulations; and

 Employers (departments) must provide the following conditions: